 The shoulder consists of the upper arm bone (humerus), collarbone (clavicle), and shoulder blade (scapula), along with muscles, ligaments and tendons, nerves, and blood vessels.
 Any of these structures can become irritated, injured or inflamed resulting in shoulder pain.
-For example, shoulder pain can be due to minor muscle strains, repetitive use injuries, and repeated overhead motions, such as pitching a baseball game.
+Shoulder pain causes can include minor muscle strains, repetitive use injuries, and repeated overhead motions, such as pitching a baseball game.

 A common traumatic cause of shoulder pain is a tear of the rotator cuff, the muscles and tendons that hold the arm bone (humerus) in place in the shoulder joint.
 The rotator cuff creates the arm’s range of motion.
-When the rotator cuff is damaged, you may experience shoulder pain or weakness when moving your arm.
+When the rotator cuff is damaged, you may experience shoulder pain, limited range of motion, or weakness when moving your arm.

 Shoulder pain can also result from serious conditions, such as an infection, tumor, nerve condition, arthritis, or even a heart attack.
 Depending on the underlying cause, shoulder pain may last briefly or persist for weeks.
 It may feel like a dull ache, or it may be sharp and jolting in a specific area.

-Generally, shoulder pain caused by a minor condition, such as a small muscle strain, resolves by itself in a few days or weeks with basic self-care measures, such as icing the shoulder, resting the shoulder, and taking over-the-counter pain medications.
+Generally, shoulder pain caused by a minor condition, such as a small muscle strain, resolves by itself in a few days or weeks with basic self-care measures.
+This includes icing the shoulder, resting the shoulder, and taking over-the-counter pain medications.